solliancenet/microsoft-redis-cache-migration/pandoc/Redis-guide.md

 ## Authentication

-Redis is focused purely on providing fast access to data, and is designed to run inside a trusted environment that can be accessed only by trusted clients.
+Redis is focused purely on providing fast access to data and is designed to run inside a trusted environment that can be accessed only by trusted clients.
 Redis supports [a limited security model](https://redis.io/topics/security) based on password authentication.
 (It is possible to remove authentication completely, although we don't recommend this.)